TheeVinhh/oop-iu/README.md

 # Warships
-This is a HCMIU-OOP final project by ligma
+This is a HCMIU-OOP final project by la squadra